 We may have difficulty successfully integrating the acquired businesses, the domestic and foreign operations or the product lines, and as a result, we may not realize any of the anticipated benefits of the acquisitions.
-Most recently, we completed the acquisition of Denville Scientific, Inc. in September 2009.
+Recently, we completed the acquisition of Denville Scientific, Inc. in September 2009 and Coulbourn Instruments in August 2010.
 We cannot assure that our growth rate will equal the growth rates that have been experienced by us and the acquired companies, respectively, operating as separate companies in the past.

 We have been actively engaged in acquiring and divesting companies.
-As a result, we may be the subject of lawsuits from either the acquiring company's stockholders, an acquired company's previous stockholders, the divested company's stockholders or our current stockholders.
+As a result, we may be the subject of lawsuits from either an acquiring company's stockholders, an acquired company's previous stockholders, a divested company's stockholders or our current stockholders.

-We may be the subject of lawsuits from either the acquiring company's stockholders, an acquired company's previous stockholders, the divested company's stockholders or our current stockholders.
-These lawsuits could result from the actions of the acquisition or divestiture target prior to the date of the acquisition or divestiture, from the acquisition or divestiture transaction itself or from actions after the acquisition or divestiture.
+We may be the subject of lawsuits from either an acquiring company's stockholders, an acquired company's previous stockholders, a divested company's stockholders or our current stockholders.
+Such lawsuits could result from the acquisition or divestiture target prior to the date of the acquisition or divestiture, from the acquisition or divestiture transaction itself or from actions after the acquisition or divestiture.
 Defending potential lawsuits could cost us significant expense and detract management's attention from the operation of the business.
-Additionally, these lawsuits could result in the cancellation of or the inability to renew, certain insurance coverage that would be necessary to protect our assets.
+Additionally, these lawsuits could result in the cancellation of or the inability to renew certain insurance coverage that would be necessary to protect our assets.